 The participating accounts are managed in accordance with the commitments made at the time of Conversion.
 Under the ICA, Sun Life has the right to transfer surplus amounts not required by the participating business to the shareholders with the permission of the Regulator.

-(h) Measures to Ensure Fairness to Participating Policyholders whose Policies form part of a Closed Block Created as Part of Conversion Terms
+(h) Measures to Ensure Fairness to Participating Policyholders whose Policies form part of a pre-Conversion Block Created as Part of Conversion Terms

-The management of Closed Blocks of participating business sold pre-Conversion are specified by the terms of the Conversion plans of Sun Life and Clarica.
+The management of pre-Conversion Blocks of participating business sold pre-Conversion are specified by the terms of the Conversion plans of Sun Life and Clarica.

 The Appointed Actuary provides an annual opinion to the Regulator as to whether all participating blocks are being managed according to the commitments made at Conversion.
 The Appointed Actuary also provides fairness opinions with respect to the dividend policy, the dividend recommendations, participating account management and allocations of income and expenses to the participating accounts.